Noach: Second reading—Genesis 7:1–16

-Third reading — Genesis 7:17–8:14
+Third reading—Genesis 7:17–8:14

 In the third reading, the rains fell 40 days and 40 nights, the waters swelled 15 cubits above the highest mountains, and all flesh with the merest breath of life died, except for Noah and those with him on the Ark.
 When the waters had swelled 150 days, God remembered Noah and the beasts, and God caused a wind to blow and the waters to recede steadily from the earth, and the Ark came to rest on the mountains of Ararat.
 At the end of 40 days, Noah opened the window and sent out a raven, and it went to and fro.
 Then he sent out a dove to see if the waters had decreased from the ground, but the dove could not find a resting place, and returned to the Ark.
 He waited another seven days, and again sent out the dove, and the dove came back toward evening with an olive leaf.
 He waited another seven days and sent out the dove, and it did not return.
 When Noah removed the covering of the Ark, he saw that the ground had dried.
 The third reading and a closed portion end here.

-Fourth reading — Genesis 8:15–9:7
+Fourth reading—Genesis 8:15–9:7

 In the fourth reading, God told Noah to come out of the Ark with his family and to free the animals.
 Then Noah built an altar to God and offered burnt offerings of every clean animal and of every clean bird.
-God smelled the pleasing odor and vowed never again to doom the earth because of man, as man's imaginings are evil from his youth, but God would preserve the seasons so long as the earth endured.
+God smelled the pleasing odor and vowed never again to doom the earth because of humankind, as human imaginings are evil from their youth, but God would preserve the seasons so long as the earth endured.
 God blessed Noah and his sons to be fertile and increase, and put the fear of them into all the beasts, which God gave into their hands to eat.
 God prohibited eating flesh with its life-blood in it.
-God would require a reckoning of every man's and beast's life-blood, and whoever shed the blood of man would have his blood shed by man, for in God's image did God make man.
+God would require a reckoning of every person's and beast's life-blood, and whoever shed the blood of a human would have their blood shed by humans, for in God's image did God make humankind.
 God told them to be fertile and increase.
 The fourth reading and a closed portion end here.

-Fifth reading — Genesis 9:8–17
+Fifth reading—Genesis 9:8–17

 In the fifth reading, God made a covenant with Noah, his sons, and every living thing that never again would a flood destroy the earth.
 God set the rainbow in the clouds as the sign of God's covenant with earth, so that when the bow appeared in the clouds, God would remember God's covenant and the waters would never again flood to destroy all flesh.
 The fifth reading and the first open portion end here.